nyu-computer-science/data-management-and-analysis/README.md

-# data-management-and-analysis
-Lessons in data
+# Data Management and Analysis
+A foray into data.

+Slides are auto-generated from the materials in the ```docs``` folder.